Child Sexual Abuse

-Forcible rape is the act where the victim has been forced to perform a sexual act by physical means.
+Forcible rape denotes instances where the victim is forced to engage in sexual acts through physical coercion.

-- More than 80% of these victims were 25 years or so of age at the time of the crime.
+- More than 80% of these victims are typically 25 years old or younger at the time of the crime.

 Child Sexual Abuse

-A case of child sexual abuse happens when a minor is forced, pressured, or manipulated by an adolescent or an adult individual for sexual gratification and act.
-There are various forms of child sexual abuse that include:
+Child sexual abuse occurs when a minor is forced, pressured, or manipulated by an adolescent or an adult for sexual gratification and acts.
+Various forms of child sexual abuse include:

 - Forcible rape

 - Psychological coercion or pressure on a child to engage in sexual acts

 - Taking part in sexual activities or creating sexually explicit material involving a child, commonly referred to as child pornography

 Sexual abuse incidents can cause long-lasting trauma, leading to depression, post-traumatic stress disorder (PTSD), and anxiety disorders.
 Shockingly, most cases of child sexual abuse involve perpetrators within the victim’s own family or circle of acquaintances.
 In some instances, these heinous acts occur within religious or social organizations, involving trusted figures such as camp counselors, Boy Scout leaders, or even priests who have been convicted.
 Our esteemed Washington PA DUI lawyer has diligently represented 525 men who suffered abuse during their time as Boy Scouts.